What is an Android phone?

 The Android operating system is developed and owned by Google.
 However, it is not exclusive to Google branded handsets, such as the Nexus range.
 Android is available on a host of handsets from some of the biggest mobile manufacturers.
 These include HTC, Samsung, Sony Ericsson, Dell, Motorola and LG, many of whom have enjoyed tremendous critical and commercial success with handsets running the Android operating system.

-Who makes the best Android phones?
+Who makes the best Android phones and tablet phones?

 To a certain extent, this is largely a matter of opinion.
 However, it is definitely worth noting that both HTC and Samsung's Android phones have been very favourably reviewed and have sold millions of units worldwide.
 Also highly rated are Google’s own branded Nexus range of Android mobiles.